 The Country Arts Support Program (CASP) provides small grants annually to arts and community organisations and local arts councils in regional NSW for short term, locally initiated projects.
 The aims of the program are:

-Arts NSW is the NSW Government’s arts and culture policy and development body.
+Create NSW is the NSW Government’s arts and culture policy and development body.
 The department provides support to artists and key arts and cultural organisations through infrastructure and funding programs, and targeted strategies.
-Arts NSW works collaboratively with the NSW cultural institutions, the arts and cultural sector and partners within government.
+Create NSW works collaboratively with the NSW cultural institutions, the arts and cultural sector and partners within government.

-Arts NSW runs an annual cultural program of grants across a variety of artforms and timeframes.
-Go to http://www.arts.nsw.gov.au/ for more details, or drop into Western Riverina Arts for a hardcopy of the grants program.
+Create NSW runs an annual cultural program of grants across a variety of art-forms and time-frames.
+Go to the Create NSW website for more details, or drop into Western Riverina Arts for a hard-copy of the grants program.

 The Australia Council for the Arts is the Australian Government’s arts funding and advisory body.
 They support Australia’s arts through funding, strengthening and developing the arts sector.

 Each year, The Australia Council delivers more than $200 million in funding for arts organisations and individual artists across the country.
 Check http://www.australiacouncil.gov.au/ for details of the open grants program, or speak to Western Riverina Arts staff about the options available.